carvel-dev/carvel/site/content/kapp-controller/docs/latest/_index.md

   layout: docs
 ---

-**kapp-controller provides declarative APIs to customize, install, and update your Kubernetes applications and packages.** Get started with the [tutorial](packaging-tutorial.md)!
+kapp-controller provides declarative APIs to customize, install, and update your Kubernetes applications and packages.
+It is a part of the Carvel toolkit and follows core Carvel design principles.
+Get started with the [tutorial](packaging-tutorial.md)!

 #### Choice for authors; consistency for consumers
 Kubernetes configuration takes many forms -- plain YAML configurations, Helm charts, ytt templates, jsonnet templates, etc.